hitarth1516/Lilly-Tech/README.md

-# Lilly-Tech
+# buit-edb-dynamic-targeting
-All Tech projects for Lilly
+This is the repository for Omnichannel Dynamic Targeting